 The first half of 1941 was cold.
-Another cold winter.
-Snow cover for more than 50 days in northern Britain.
-The second coldest spring of the century (6.97).
+It was another cold winter, making war-time conditions even more miserable.
+There was snow cover for more than 50 days in northern Britain.
+It was the second coldest spring of the century (6.97).
 Indeed, May was the end of the longest string of consecutive colder-than-average months this century (although beaten by November 1878 to January 1880): 11 in all.

 January.
 Another very cold (0.5C CET), easterly War January - the fifth coldest January of the century (after 1945, 1979, 1940, and 1963).
 There were some severe frosts, especially in the north.
 On the 2rd, during an air raid on Bristol, water from the hose pipes froze into huge icicles.
-The maximum at Eskdalemuir on the 4th was only -9C, then the minimum at Houghall (Durham) on the 5th was -20C.
-There was much snow midmonth: 40 cm lay at Birmingham on the 20th.
+The maximum at Eskdalemuir on the 4th was only -9C, then the minimum at Houghall (Durham) on the 5th was -21C (-6F) with the same low temperature recorded at West Linton (Borders) on the 6th.
+There were two consecutive nights of -17C at Eskdalemuir on 5th and 6th.
+There was also much snow midmonth: 40 cm lay at Birmingham on the 20th.
 Thaw and fog further south, as the snow moved into Scotland: 50 cm at Balmoral on the 22nd.
 There were two consecutive nights of -17C at Eskdalemuir.
 It was also a very dull month, with only about 1 hour sunshine a day on average in the southeast.

 February.
 Cool and snowy, with major snowfalls on the 2nd (in the SW), 5th (across wide area), 18-20th (northeast England and Scotland).
 The blizzard of the 18-20th was exceptionally heavy, particularly from the night of the 19th, and primarily affected NE England and SE Scotland.
 A depression moved east across the south and then north into the North Sea, bringing in cold, moist air to the NE.
 In Durham there was 67 hours of continuous snowfall.
 Fog accompanied the snowstorm.
 Snow lay 75 cms deep at Newcastle, and 105 cms deep at Durham, which made it the wettest February in a century (148.5mm; 451% of normal).
 122 cms of snow at Consett.
 The lowest temperature of the month came after this snowfall: -14 at Castleton (North Yorks.), and -15C at Houghall College near Durham.
 Sunderland and Durham were cut off.
 The final week was mild and unsettled with sunny spells.